BSU-devharsh/113-S25-HW1/HW1.md

 - Access Modifiers (public, private, protected)

 ### Problem 7 (25 points)
-Write a Java program that takes two integer inputs from the user and prints the larger of the two numbers.
+Write a Java program in ```LargerNumber.java``` that takes two integer inputs from the user and prints the larger of the two numbers.
 Use a conditional statement (if-else).

 ### Problem 8 (40 points)
 Create a class called Student with the following attributes: name (String), rollNumber (int), and grades (an array of integers).
 Include a constructor to initialize the name and roll number.
 Implement methods to: